 Though the stats may look bleak, it’s interesting to note that automatic cars are very much on the up.
 According to data from SMMT, 40% of new cars registered in 2017 were automatics—double the figures from a decade prior.

-Meanwhile, as automatic cars have grown in popularity, so too have automatic tests.
+Meanwhile, as automatic cars have become more common on our roads, auto licences have become more popular, too.
 In 2007/08, only 4.0% of all tests conducted were automatic tests.
 Now, that proportion stands at 9.5%.
 This comes despite the fact that drivers holding an automatic licence can only drive automatics—while manual licence-holders can drive both.

 If automatic pass rates are so low, why are more and more learners trying their luck in an automatic?
 The first reason is obvious: as automatic cars become more prevalent, more learners are likely to start driving them after passing.
 In other words, if a learner knows that they’re going to drive an automatic, it makes sense to learn and pass in one.